juju-solutions/layer-apache-bigtop-zookeeper/README.md

     juju run --service=apache-bigtop-zookeeper '/usr/lib/zookeeper/bin/zkServer.sh status'

-TODO: this isn't working in juju 2 beta7 (though the command works if you do juju ssh <unit> and run the command manually).
-Need to figure out why and possibly update docs.
+If this command hangs, you can ssh in and run the command on the machine:

+    juju ssh apache-bigtop-zookeeper/0
+    /usr/lib/zookeeper/bin/zkServer.sh status

+TODO: figure out reason for hang.

 A successful deployment will report the service mode as either `standalone` (if only one Zookeeper unit has been deployed) or `leader` / `follower` (if